BertramYe/ReactTemplate/README.md

 # Description

-this is an template of the react project
+this is an template of the react project basecode

+with the `React 19`,`TypeScript` and  `vite 7` , also to fast the compile,

+have enable the `rollup`

 # Commend